amitxv/PC-Tuning/docs/post-install.md

     reg.exe add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform" /v "InactivityShutdownDelay" /t REG_DWORD /d "4294967295" /f
     ```

+- On Win10 1503 - 1703, delete the ``ErrorControl`` registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Schedule`` to prevent an unresponsive explorer shell after disabling the Task Scheduler service

 - Use [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) to remove entries with a yellow label in the ``Services`` section to prevent obsolete services from being added to the scripts that are going to be built in the next steps

-- On Win10 1503 - 1703, delete the ``ErrorControl`` registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Schedule`` to prevent an unresponsive explorer shell after disabling the Task Scheduler service

 - Download and extract the latest [service-list-builder](https://github.com/amitxv/service-list-builder/releases) release.
 Open CMD and CD to the extracted folder where the executable is located

 - Use the command below to build the scripts in the ``build`` folder.
-NSudo is required to run the batch scripts
+Move the build folder somewhere safe such as ``C:\`` and do not share it with other people as it is specific to your system.
+Note that NSudo with the ``Enable All Privileges`` option is required to run the batch scripts

     ```bat
     service-list-builder.exe --config C:\bin\minimal-services.ini
     ```

-- Move the batch scripts and ``NSudo.exe`` somewhere safe such as in the ``C:\`` drive and do not share it with other people as it is specific to your system

-- To prepare us for the next steps, run ``Services-Disable.bat`` with NSudo, ensure ``Enable All Privileges`` is enabled as mentioned

 - If desired, you can use [ServiWin](https://www.nirsoft.net/utils/serviwin.html) to check for residual drivers and possibly create an issue on the repository to let me know that a given driver should be disabled

 ## Configure Device Manager

-Many devices in device manager will appear with a yellow icon as we ran the script to disable services, **DO NOT** disable any device with a yellow icon as this will completely defeat the purpose of building toggle scripts.
-My method for configuring services and device manager will ensure maximum compatibility while services are enabled.
+The section is directly related to the [Configure Services and Drivers](#configure-services-and-drivers) section.
+The methodology below will ensure maximum compatibility while services are enabled because devices with an associated driver will be toggled in the ``Services-Disable.bat`` script which means we do not need to permanently disable them

+1. If you haven't disabled services at this stage, run the ``Services-Disable.bat`` script

-- Open device manager by typing ``devmgmt.msc`` in ``Win+R`` then navigate to ``View -> Devices by connection``
+2. Open device manager by typing ``devmgmt.msc`` in ``Win+R``

+3. **DO NOT** disable any devices with a yellow icon because these are the devices that are being handled by disabling services

+4. Navigate to ``View -> Devices by connection``

     - Disable any PCIe, SATA, NVMe and USB controllers with nothing connected to them